-The primary challenge in developing cyborgs stems from the need to simulate the human body's physiology, behavior & emotions into mathematical formulas.
+The primary challenge stems from the need to simulate the human body's physiology, thinking, intuition, behavior & emotions into mathematical formulas.

 The premise is that a mathematical simulation can express every biochemical or biophysical magnetic-electric process.
-In Arnold Schwarzenegger's films, the terminator is a very "human-cyborg."
+The terminator in Arnold Schwarzenegger's films is a very "human cyborg."
 Creating such a cyborg requires deciphering many complex mental and cognitive processes of the human brain and the subconscious.

-Our body never functions randomly.
-Therefore, our memories, physiology, emotions, behavior, thoughts, subconscious are consequential and can be mathematically simulated.
+Our memories, physiology, emotions, behavior, thoughts, and subconscious are consequential and can be mathematically simulated.

 The branch of biomathematics is in its infancy.
 Still, producing an intelligent cyborg that functions as a human being would be challenging without a mathematical translation of all human activities.

 - Three forces drive human physiology: Biochemical processes, electrical-magnetic processes, and mental-energetic processes.

 - The laws of chemistry and physics are well known; everyone has a mathematical expression.
 But the psychic-energetic dimension does not have an exact mathematical measurement because it is unclear how it works.
 (Substantial obstacle)

 The biggest obstacle is the mathematical cracking of the processes in the human brain.
-Although it is not romantic, concepts like beauty and love, positive and negative emotions, memories can have mathematical expressions.
+Although not romantic, concepts like beauty and love, positive and negative emotions, and memories can have mathematical expressions.

-- Despite much development in brain research, most processes in the brain have not yet been mapped.
-Cyborgs will have to apply very complex mathematical laws to be "human."
+- Despite much brain research development, most brain processes have not yet been mapped.
+Cyborgs must apply very complex mathematical laws to be "human."
 Otherwise, they will be "robots."

 Precise simulation of all human body physiology, behavior, emotions, thoughts, and subconscious can open new unbelievable horizons!

-- The amount of processes in the human body is a finite number, which changes from time to time but will allow for a complete computer simulation.
+- The number of processes in the human body is finite, which changes from time to time but will allow for a complete computer simulation.
 Quite similar to what you see in science fiction movies.

 - If we fully control the simulation of all physiological-emotional processes, it will be possible to cure any disease and even prevent aging!

-The possibility that we live in a computer simulation has appeared in several well-known films such as The Matrix and Jumanji.
+The possibility of living in a computer simulation has appeared in several well-known films such as The Matrix and Jumanji.